Motivic mirror symmetry and $\chi$-independence for Higgs bundles in arbitrary characteristic: Introduction

+Over a field of characteristic zero, the relative morphisms $\beta_{\gamma}$ are built as motivic lifts of morphisms in the constructible derived category constructed by Maulik--Shen \cite{MS} (which we review in Section \ref{overview MS}).
+We use motivic correspondences and motivic vanishing cycles, and require an extension of some results of \cite[Chapter 3]{Ayoub_these_2} to Artin stacks and a computation of motivic vanishing cycles for homogeneous functions (see Appendix \ref{sec motivic van cycles}).

-We do not know if $\beta^D_{\gamma,\mot}$ is an isomorphism, and the method of \cite{MS}, based on perverse sheaves and the decomposition theorem, is not at all available in $\DM(-,\Lambda)$.
-However, by construction and the main result of \cite{MS}, the Betti realisations\footnote{Relative to some complex embedding of $k$; by the Lefschetz principle, one can always reduce to the case where $k$ admits such an embedding, see $\S$\ref{sec proof}.} of $\beta^{D}_{\gamma,\mot}$ and also of the induced morphism $\nu^{D}_{\gamma,\mot}$ are isomorphisms.
-The Betti realisation on the category $\DM_{c}(k,\Lambda)$ constructible motives with coefficients in a $\QQ$-algebra is conjectured to be conservative, but this is a difficult open question in general \cite{Ayoub_Survey}.
+We do not know if the morphisms $\beta_{\gamma}$ of relative motives in $\DM(\SLHit,\Lambda)$ are isomorphisms, as the method of \cite{MS}, based on perverse sheaves and the decomposition theorem, is not at all available in $\DM(-,\Lambda)$.
+We expect they are isomorphisms, as by construction, the Betti realisations of $\beta_{\gamma}$ and $\nu_\gamma$ are the cohomological isomorphisms of Maulik--Shen \cite{MS}, and the Betti realisation on the category $\DM_{c}(-,\Lambda)$ of constructible motives with coefficients in a $\QQ$-algebra $\Lambda$ is conjectured to be conservative, but this is a difficult open question in general \cite{Ayoub_Survey}.
 However a result of Wildeshaus \cite{Wildeshaus_Picard} ensures that this is true when restricting to the subcategory $\DM_{c}^{\ab}(k,\Lambda)$ of constructible \emph{abelian} motives.
-Hence, to finish the proof of Theorem \ref{main_thm}, it remains to show that both source and target of $\nu^{D}_{\gamma,\mot}$ are abelian.
+Hence, to finish the proof of Theorem \ref{main_thm} in characteristic zero, we show that both source and target of $\nu_{\gamma}$ are abelian by extending our previous work \cite{HPL_Higgs} from $\GL_n$-Higgs bundles to $\SL_n$-Higgs bundles (see Theorem \ref{main thm motives abelian} below).

-In order to do this, we extend our previous work \cite{HPL_Higgs} to prove that, for a divisor $D$ either with $D = K_C$ or $\deg(D) > 2g-2$, the motive of the moduli space of $D$-twisted $\GL$-Higgs bundles of coprime rank and degree is generated by the motive of the curve (and in particular is abelian).
-We then consider $\SL$-Higgs bundles.
-By \cite[Proposition 5.7]{FHPL_rank3}, we know that the motives of $\SL$-Higgs moduli spaces are not in general generated by the motive of $C$ when $k = \CC$; we are nevertheless able to prove the motives of $\SL$-Higgs moduli spaces are abelian in the coprime setting.
-Our second main result is the following theorem, which is proved in $\S$\ref{sec mot D-twisted Higgs} and $\S$\ref{sec mot SL-Higgs}.
+In positive characteristic, the $\ell$-adic realisation is not known to be conservative on $\DM_{c}^{\ab}(k,\Lambda)$ (except to some extent over a finite field \cite{Ancona_cons}) and it is not clear if the corresponding cohomological results hold, as the support theorems of Chaudouard-Laumon \cite{CL} and de Cataldo \cite{dC_supportSL} used in \cite{MS} only apply in characteristic zero.
+Instead, to pass from characteristic zero to positive characteristic, we consider a family of curves over the spectrum of a mixed characteristic DVR and use motivic nearby cycles to specialise from the generic fibre to the special fibre.
+Our argument here is related to \cite{dCZ_NAHTcharp} in the $\ell$-adic setting, but we use the semi-projective $\GG_m$-action on moduli of Higgs bundles rather than a compactification.